 Nevada’s marriage and divorce rates exceeded the national average in 2009 and tend to be married for fewer years than the national average.
 Part of the reason may be tied to the fact that, as mentioned, Nevada is lax on requirements for marriage and so less thought goes into the meaning and commitment that stands behind the easy to obtain a license.

 Need a family law attorney in Nevada?
 Call…

-Call our Las Vegas family law attorneys for a FREE consultation today.
+Call our Las Vegas family law attorneys for a free consultation.